Rutatu/cds-visual_Self_assigned_project/README.md

 ## Results

 Facial expressions are very difficult to classify for the computer due to complicated muscle movements, therefore, deep learning techniques need to be employed in order to achieve at least mediocre results.
 This project showed how transfer learning can be used for an emotion classification problem based on extracted facial expression features.
-The pre-trained VGG-Face deep CNN achieved a weighted average accuracy of % for correctly classifying faces according to their emotional expression.
+The pre-trained VGG-Face deep CNN (optimizer = Adam, learning rate = 0.001)  achieved a weighted average accuracy of 41% for correctly classifying faces according to their emotional expression.
 Such results are not satisfactory, thus, having more data or/and fine-tuning hyperparameters of the model might increase the accuracy.